pebblecode/pebblecode.com/README.md

 The [production site](http://pebblecode.com/) is the live public facing site for all the world to see.

-To deploy the master branch to production
+To deploy the master branch to production (assuming you have set up the git remote branch)

     bundle exec rake shipit[production]